POSTS TAGGED: at&t

-Posted January 27, 2012 By: Jase Glenn
+Posted January 27, 2012 at 03:00 pm by Jase Glenn

 Not so long ago, AT&T attempted to purchase wireless carrier T-Mobile from parent company Deutsche Telekom in March of 2011.
 Due to a variety of legal and ethical reasons this bid for market dominance was officially abandoned on December 19, 2011.
 A condition of this buyout was upon failure, AT&T would have to directly pay T-Mobile $3 billion cash, as well as another $1 billion in spectrum licenses.
 The result of this tragedy was AT&T posted a staggering $6.7 billion dollar loss for fourth quarter last year.